isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 issued this way can be trusted, portable, and legally effective across different systems, thereby streamlining cross-platform interoperability and enhancing overall operational efficiency for businesses and governments.</p>
-<p>And offered as a digital utility, it is open-sourced so that all parties
+<p>And offered as a digital utility (also known as digital public infrastructure),
-can freely adopt and build upon it to benefit their business ecosystem.</p>
+it is open-sourced so that all parties can freely adopt and build upon it to benefit their business ecosystem.</p>
 <blockquote>
 <p>It’s like providing you with both a free tool and the supporting structure,
 to turn your documents into smart electronic documents that are portable